Counseling

 Types of Psychotherapy

 Psychiatrists and other mental health professionals use several types of therapy.
-The choice of therapy type depends on the patient’s particular illness and circumstances and his/her preference.
+The choice of therapy depends on the patient’s illness, circumstances, and preferences.
 Therapists may combine elements from different approaches to best meet the needs of the person receiving treatment.

 Cognitive Behavioral Therapy (CBT)

-CBT helps people identify and change thinking and behavior patterns that are harmful or ineffective, replacing them with more accurate thoughts and functional behaviors.
-It can help a person focus on current problems and how to solve them.
+CBT helps people identify and change harmful or ineffective thinking and behavior patterns, replacing them with more accurate thoughts and functional behaviors.
+It can help a person focus on current problems and find solutions.
 It often involves practicing new skills in the “real world.”
-CBT can be helpful in treating a variety of disorders, including depression, anxiety, trauma-related disorders, and eating disorders.
-For example, CBT can help a person with depression recognize and change negative thought patterns or behaviors that are contributing to the depression.
+CBT can help treat various disorders, including depression, anxiety, trauma-related disorders, and eating disorders.
+For example, CBT can help a person with depression recognize and change negative thought patterns or behaviors that contribute to their depression.

 Interpersonal Therapy (IPT)

 IPT is a short-term form of treatment.
-It helps patients understand underlying interpersonal issues that are troublesome, like unresolved grief, changes in social or work roles, conflicts with significant others, and problems relating to others.
-It can help people learn healthy ways to express emotions and ways to improve communication and how they relate to others.
+It helps patients understand troublesome underlying interpersonal issues, such as unresolved grief, changes in social or work roles, conflicts with significant others, and problems relating to others.
+It can help people learn healthy ways to express emotions and improve communication and relationships.
 It is most often used to treat depression.

 Dialectical Behavior Therapy (DBT)

 DBT is a specific type of CBT that helps regulate emotions.
-It is often used to treat people with chronic suicidal thoughts and people with borderline personality disorder, eating disorders, and PTSD.
-It teaches new skills to help people take personal responsibility to change unhealthy or disruptive behavior.
+It is often used to treat people with chronic suicidal thoughts, as well as those with borderline personality disorder, eating disorders, and PTSD.
+It teaches new skills to help individuals take personal responsibility for changing unhealthy or disruptive behavior.
 It involves both individual and group therapy.

 Psychodynamic Therapy (PT)

-PT is based on the idea that behavior and mental well-being are influenced by childhood experiences and inappropriate repetitive thoughts or feelings that are unconscious (outside of the person’s awareness).
-A person works with the therapist to improve self-awareness and to change old patterns so he/she can more fully take charge of his/her life.
+PT is based on the idea that behavior and mental well-being are influenced by childhood experiences and inappropriate, repetitive thoughts or feelings that are unconscious (outside of the person’s awareness).
+A person works with the therapist to improve self-awareness and change old patterns, so he or she can more fully take charge of his or her life.

 Psychoanalysis